Coumadin® (Warfarin)

 "When you cut that eggplant up and you roast it in the oven and you make the tomato sauce and you put it on top, your soul is in that food, and there's something about that that can never be made by a company that has three million employees." -Mario Batali

-Because the tomatoes give off a bit of liquid as they roast, they end up making a perfect sauce.
-When combined with the onions, eggplant, basil, and cheese you end up with a fantastic dish.
+Because the tomatoes give off a bit of liquid as they roast, they end up making a perfect sauce, but adding just a bit of the pasta water helps blend all of the flavors together into a light tomato and onion sauce.
+Along with the onions, eggplant, basil, and cheese you end up with a fantastic dish.

 Lastly, the choice of cheese is always important.
-Ricotta salata is the traditional choice for this dish, but might be harder to find for some folks in the smaller amount this recipe calls for.
-After all, who wants to buy a big block of expensive cheese only to let most of it go to waste?
+Ricotta salata is the traditional choice for this dish but might be harder to find.
 Try pecorino Romano or Parmigiano Reggiano as a substitute.
-Romano might be a bit closer to the ricotta salata in flavor and saltiness, but Parmigiano will also taste great and you probably already have some on hand.
+The former is probably a bit closer to the ricotta salata in flavor and saltiness.

 Servings: 2 | Serving size: 2 ounces pasta with veggies and cheese